groupserver/gs.group.messages.post.text/README.rst

 Introduction
 ============

-This is the code for displaying the plain-text version of a post (messages with the ``text/plain`` MIME type).
+This product displays the plain-text version of a post (messages with the ``text/plain`` MIME type).
+It supplies the viewlet ``gs-group-messages-post-text`` that slots into the body area of the post.

 Resources
 =========